murchandamus/bips/bip-update-process.md

 currency.
 Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
 Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g.
 [BIP 50](bip-0050.mediawiki)), or other information relevant to the Bitcoin community.
-However, any topics related to the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be acceptable.
+However, any topics related to the Bitcoin protocol, Bitcoin’s peer-to-peer network, and Bitcoin client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
 Each BIP is primarily owned by its authors and